maxmarsc/dave/USER_GUIDE.md

 ![Views](.pictures/views.png)

 On `1.` are the audio views of your audio data.
-One plot for each channel, for each container currently in scope.
+One plot for each channel, for each entity currently in scope.

 On `2.` are the actions switches/buttons :
- - `Freeze` enable/disable the *Freeze* setting of the container
+ - `Freeze` enable/disable the *Freeze* setting of the entity
- - `Concat` enable/disable the *Concatenate* setting of the container
+ - `Concat` enable/disable the *Concatenate* setting of the entity
  - `Save` : opens up a window to save the current shown data to disc (supported format are `.npy` files and WAV signed integers, depending on the data)

 On `3.` are the matplotlib controls.
 These allow you to navigate and zoom within